NOTHING EXTRAORDINARY ABOUT US!

 …and his struggle unique, Greg felt overwhelming shame.
 The shame, and his determination to protect Carlene, silenced and isolated Greg in his struggle.
 “I never doubted Greg’s love, even years later when I felt unloved,” says Carlene.
 “I saw the battle and felt the severity of his emotions.
 I knew his love was real.”
 During those days of intense striving, Carlene naïvely thought, “It will be good when we’re married so Greg can be free of whatever this is.”

-But that’s not the way God works.
+But that’s not how God works.
 Marriage alone does not free a person from sexual bondage.
 Instead, from day one of married life, Carlene was drawn into Greg’s bondage through physical intimacy.
 Greg’s sexual expectations were based on past experiences that Carlene couldn’t enjoy.
-Physically united, Carlene began to live Greg’s sexual story; for a time, he reaped the benefits of hers.
-Greg was oblivious to the hurt Carlene harboured.
-Religious submission and sex were demoralizing.
-Not rejecting her faith, married life filled Carlene with questions because God’s way no longer made sense.
+Physically united, Carlene began to live Greg’s sexual story.
+And for a time, he reaped the benefits of hers.
+Both naïve; in a broken world, the abuse was unknowing and unacknowledged.
+Greg, oblivious to the hurt Carlene harboured, and Carlene, confused by their unfolding sexual story, resulted in religious submission and demoralizing sex.
+Not rejecting her faith, married life filled Carlene with questions.
+God’s way no longer made sense.

 Carlene found herself developing a theory regarding her sexual appetite.
-Repeated thoughts went something like this: “Some like peas, and some like carrots: BUT I DON’T!”
+Recurring thoughts went like this: “Some like peas, and some like carrots: BUT I DON’T!”
 Carlene tried cajoling and then confronting, exhausting and finally avoiding Greg.
 All the while, she wondered in shame,

-Knowing how important sex was to Greg and ashamed that she couldn’t just “join in the fun,” Carlene kept her distaste a secret.
-Begging God to show her what was required, “to fit into the Greg Seghers equation,” Carlene’s sexual advances were a façade.
-Without answers to her many questions, our life was dominated by an unhealthy pattern: Carlene avoided sex for as long as she could until Greg’s level of frustration reached a peak that could no longer be ignored.
-Recognizing what needed to be done to re-establish the veneer of peace in our home, Carlene would relent, and the cycle would begin again.
+Knowing how important sex was to Greg and ashamed that she couldn’t simply “join the fun,” Carlene kept her distaste a secret.
+Begging God to show her what was required to “fit into the Greg Seghers’ equation,” Carlene’s sexual advances were a façade.
+Our life was dominated by an unhealthy pattern without answers to her many questions.
+Carlene avoided sex for as long as she could until Greg’s level of frustration reached a peak that could no longer be ignored.
+Recognizing what needed to be done to re-establish the veneer of peace in our home, Carlene would relent, and the cycle began again.

-Five years down the road, Carlene came to a sudden realization that with every sexual encounter, her emotions were seared, and her spirit dying.
-And it was on this day that God spoke.
+Five years down the road, Carlene suddenly realized that with every sexual encounter, her emotions were seared, and her spirit dying.
+On this day, God spoke.
 Not in words, she could hear, but in truth, she could not deny:

-When Greg arrived home that evening, Carlene was compelled to be honest without any expectation for change.
+When Greg arrived home that evening, Carlene was compelled to be honest without any expectation of change.
 “I need to tell you something, and I just need you to listen.
-I love our kids, and am committed to our marriage.
+I love our kids, and I’m committed to our marriage.
 But I think I would have been better off had I stayed single and pursued my career as a therapist.
 I hate sex.
-I’ll do what I need to do as your wife, but I don’t like it.
-And I just can’t pretend anymore.”
+I’ll do what I need to as your wife, but I don’t like it, and I can’t pretend anymore.”